BharathSrinath/campground-explorer/README.md

             # https://github.com/mapbox/mapbox-sdk-js
             # https://github.com/mapbox/mapbox-sdk-js/blob/main/docs/services.md
     # Copy-paste the token in .env and npm i @mapbox/mapbox-sdk
-    # We will be adding them in campground controllers as that is the place where we are creating them.
+    # We will be adding them in destination controllers as that is the place where we are creating them.
 Also require them at the top.
 There are many features in mapbox.
 We want to require only geocoding (specifically forward geocode).
         # mapbox documentation says that "To create a service client, import the service's factory function from '@mapbox/mapbox-sdk/services/{service}' and provide it with your access token."
         # const mbxGeocoding = require('@mapbox/mapbox-sdk/services/geocoding');